By Lauren Nagel

 Figure 1: Installing a model aircraft in the test area of a wind tunnel

 In traditional wind tunnel testing, wind is generated by a fan and passed through a test area where the object of interest is installed.
-The tunnels themselves vary in size and shape based on the testing requirements of the aircraft.
+The tunnels themselves vary in size and shape.

 Figure 2: Testing a full-size U.S. Navy aircraft in a wind tunnel